07 Jul Home Tech for overall well beingReading Time: 3 minutes

 - Sustainability – Can we sustain new technology as it scales up and millions start using it?
 Will it be sustainable for our generation and next?
 Like each one of us is responsible for electing our govt.; each one of us is accountable for the products we use.
-In hindsight, CFL was promoted in light of power saving (now it’s time of LED Lights) unfortunately it became a completely new category of pollutant, in a space where there was no such pollution.
+In hindsight, CFL was promoted in light of power saving (now it’s time of LED Lights) unfortunately it became an entirely new category of pollutant, in a space where there was no such pollution.
 Toxins like mercury were never so freely disposed of (that too for a light bulbs!).
 As a solution, if there are no alternatives available, we must use it as a minimalist.

 - Social Impact – Some products which you don’t even consider technology can have a severe impact on your health, your family’s health and the society at large.
 It can also impact the animals and birds who consume it.
 Wondering what?
 GMO Food.
 This genetics innovation is not to be applauded, as it’s a completely unnatural way, making changes for commercial benefits.
 We can embrace products of such tech advancements.

 - Adaptability Do you have to stretch too far to adopt a new product, if yes why you do this?
 Before buying a new product, you can evaluate it by taking a trial, a demo or seek inputs from an early adopter friend.
 Look at products like Nest & Alexa; they are well defined, you can understand their experience with a simple demo and make a decision fast, but if it’s a complicated product like a digital home control system, you need to dig in.
 So before you make a purchase decision, check it’s adaptability.